Puerto Rico: Too hot, too little food, no power

 "It's coming.
 When there's a shortage of water and sanitation issues, it will come out.
 We are expecting something like that to happen."

+"We are dealing with a crisis right now.
+The hospital is needing diesel every day -- 2,000 gallons a day.
+Yesterday, we ran out of diesel at 6 a.m. and we were without electricity at the hospital from 6 a.m. through 2 p.m.
+8 hours without electricity."

+Without power, life-saving machines like ventilators have to run on emergency backup power.

-These are fears that are playing out across Puerto Rico.
+Fears for the future are playing out across Puerto Rico.

 Misery is stalking each and every one of the more than 3 million Americans there.